Table of contents

 The lead contractor is Gaia Resources.
 Gaia Resources will work with organisations with archival management process knowledge, software development and infrastructure and hosting capability.

 Implementing archival management and control is designed to cater to both physical records and future transfers of digital records.
-The main impact on your agency is the creation of a new, secure online portal called ArchivesGateway.
-You will use ArchivesGateway to:
+The main impact on your agency is the new, secure online portal called ArchivesGateway.
+You can use ArchivesGateway to:

 - search for your records held at QSA